ClickCease

 Apply for IVA advice if:

-• Money is owed to two or more creditors
+• You owe to two or more companies

 • You have a regular monthly income